Day-by-Day / August 8, 1804

 August 8, 1804

-Pelican Point, NE As they take the boats up the Missouri River, the expedition passes several islands and sandbars crowded with pelicans.
-Two are shot, and Lewis describes them.
-Camp is SSW of Blencoe, Iowa.
+As they take the boats up the Missouri River, the expedition passes several islands and sandbars crowded with pelicans.
+Two of the birds are shot, and Lewis describes them in his journal.
+Camp is near Pelican Point south-southwest of present Blencoe, Iowa.

 Too Many Snags